 Two Canadian publications outline the essential competencies of physiotherapists entering practice in Canada.
 They are the Essential Competency Profile for Physiotherapists in Canada (most recent update published in 2017) and the Entry-to-Practice Physiotherapy Curriculum Content Guidelines for Canadian University Programs (most recent update published by the Canadian Council of Physiotherapy University Programs, 2019, in association with the Canadian Physiotherapy Association, the Canadian Alliance of Physiotherapy Regulators and the Accreditation Council of Canadian Physiotherapy Academic Programs).
-Both are considered to be the national standard in Canada for content and entry level competence and are used in the accreditation of Physiotherapy Educational programs by Physiotherapy Education Accreditation Canada (formerly known as the Accreditation Council of Canadian Physiotherapy Academic Programs, ACCPAP).
-The following page presents guidelines delineating the progression through the student's learning curve as it relates to junior, intermediate and senior level competencies.
+Both are considered to be the national standard in Canada for content and entry level competence and are used in the accreditation of Physiotherapy Educational programs by Physiotherapy Academic Programs, ACCPAP).
+The following page presents guidelines delineating the progression through the student's learning curve as it relates to junior, intermediate and senior level competencies

-Clinical Competencies at the "intermediate and senior level"
+Clinical Skills at the "junior, intermediate and senior level"